Spelunky: Reception

 IGN gave the XBLA version a score of 9.0 and an Editor's Choice award, calling it "a superb 2D platformer that's as easy to hate as it is to love".
 GamesRadar gave the game 5/5, praising its gameplay and constant sense of discovery.
-GameTrailers gave the game a score of 8.3, praising its design but criticising some control quirks and throwaway multiplayer.
+GameTrailers gave the game a score of 8.3, praising its design but criticizing some control quirks and throwaway multiplayer.
 1UP.com gave the game an A ranking, saying "it offers the same immediate, pick-up-and-play fun of Geometry Wars, but demands much more than the simple reflexive reactions of your lizard brain".

 PC Gamer UK chose the remake of Spelunky as its 2013 game of the year.
 Eurogamer ranked Spelunky third on its Games of the Generation list.
 In 2015, Rock, Paper, Shotgun ranked the original Spelunky 1st on its The 50 Best Free Games On PC list.
 A difficult challenge run of Spelunky HD, known as an "eggplant run", was reported on by various video game news websites.
 In 2019, Spelunky was ranked 36th on The Guardian newspaper's The 50 Best Video Games of the 21st Century list.

 The spelunker, the main character of Spelunky, is one of several indie game characters who can be unlocked and played in Super Meat Boy.
 Referred to as "Spelunky" in Super Meat Boy, the character has the special power of explosive jumps (referencing the bombs he carries in the original game), and he is exclusive to the Xbox Live Arcade version.
 He also makes an appearance in Runner2 as a DLC character.

 Spelunky was a commercial success, selling over one million units by 2016.
 The Steam launch was noted to be particularly successful by Derek Yu, with 61,408 units sold within the first week, and 577,185 units throughout the game's lifetime.